anushasasindran/Cypress_Assignment/README.md

 npm run CLtest(to run the UI tests in CL)
 npm run chromeTest(to run the UI tests in Chrome Browser)
 npm run mochawesome-merge(to generate the reports)

+# **Scripts to run the tests**
+Test results are available under mochaawesome-report folder Total TC : 16
+Passed : 12
+Failed : 4
+4 test cases are failing due to the below bugs in application
+ 1. Input age 17 should show message that 'Age must be greater than or equal to 18".
+Currenly it is submitting the data though age is less than 18
+ 2. On focus the input fields(name,age,email,reason) should turns to blue color.
+Currently it shows in black color
+ 3. On error fields - empty fields or error on fields, the field border should turns to red.
+However currently that is not happening
+ 4. The input fields currently allows
+    Name - numeric and special characters, single char
+    Email - empty email, email format check not happening
+    Age - allows chars, age 0 and negative values